 Property, Equipment, and Software

-Depreciation and amortization expense for property, equipment, and purchased software was $6.5 million and $5.2 million for the three months ended, and $11.9 million and $10.2 million for the years ended December 31, 2015, 2014, and 2013, respectively.
-These amounts include depreciation of assets acquired through capital leases.
+Depreciation and amortization expense for property, equipment, and purchased software was $6.5 million and $5.2 million for the three months ended, and $11.9 million and $10.2 million for the six months ended June 30, 2016 and 2015, respectively.
+This includes amortization related to assets acquired through capital leases.

 We review in-progress software development projects on a periodic basis to ensure completion is assured and the development work will be placed into service as a new product or significant product enhancement.
-During the year ended December 31, 2015, we identified certain projects for which software development work had ceased and it was determined the projects would be discontinued.
+During the six months ended June 30, 2015, we identified certain projects for which software development work had ceased and it was determined the projects would be discontinued.
 Our analysis of the capitalized costs resulted in the conclusion that they had no value outside of the respective projects for which they were originally incurred.
-As a result, we recognized an impairment loss of $1.4 million during the year ended December 31, 2015, related to these costs.
-The impairment charges are included in the "Product development" line in the accompanying Consolidated Statements of Operations.
+As a result, we recognized an impairment loss of $0.2 million and $0.8 million during the three and six months ended June 30, 2015.
+The impairment charges are included in “Product development” in the accompanying Condensed Consolidated Statements of Operations.
 No impairments of software development projects were identified during the three and six months ended June 30, 2016.

-During the year ended December 31, 2015, the Company modified or terminated certain operating lease agreements for office space prior to the end of the applicable lease term.
-As a result of these changes, we recognized an impairment charge of $1.5 million during the year ended December 31, 2015, related to leasehold improvements associated with a modified lease.
-The impairment charge is included in the line "General and administrative" in the accompanying Consolidated Statements of Operations.
-Related to these lease modifications, we also disposed of fixed assets with a net carrying value of $1.3 million during 2015, resulting in the recognition of a net loss on disposal of $0.2 million during the period.
-See additional discussion of the lease changes in Note 9.
+During the second quarter of 2015, we modified or terminated certain operating lease agreements for office space prior to the end of the applicable lease term.
+As a result of these changes, we recognized an impairment charge of $1.5 million related to leasehold improvements associated with a modified lease agreement.
+The impairment charge is included in the line “General and administrative” in the accompanying Condensed Consolidated Statements of Operations.
+During the three months ended June 30, 2015, we also disposed of fixed assets with a net carrying value of $0.3 million related to these offices by sale or other means.

 The entire disclosure for long-lived, physical assets used in the normal conduct of business and not intended for resale.
 Includes, but is not limited to, accounting policies and methodology, roll forwards, depreciation, depletion and amortization expense, including composite depreciation, accumulated depreciation, depletion and amortization expense, useful lives and method used, income statement disclosures, assets held for sale and public utility disclosures.